OpenChannelSSD/liblightnvm/doc/src/index.rst

-Here you can jump right into the :ref:`sec-quick-start` or take detailed look at the :ref:`sec-prereqs` for using liblightnvm. :ref:`sec-background` information is available, introducting common pitfalls when working with flash memories.
+Here you can jump right into the :ref:`sec-quick-start` or take detailed look at the :ref:`sec-prereqs` for using liblightnvm. :ref:`sec-background` information is available, introducing common pitfalls when working with flash memories.

 With the basics in place you can explore the :ref:`sec-c-api`, the